-There will be one (1) funding round for the 2017 Credit Ceiling.
-Reservations approved at the September 13, 2017 board meeting will contain the State's 2017 housing credit ceiling which will be allocated and divided between the Qualified Non-Profit/CHDO, the Rural, Thirty Percent AMI and the General Pools.
+There will be one (1) funding round for the 2018 Credit Ceiling.
+Reservations approved at the October 10, 2018 board meeting will contain the State's 2018 housing credit ceiling which will be allocated and divided between the Qualified Non-Profit/CHDO, the Rural, Thirty Percent AMI and the General Pools.

 Qualified Non-Profit/CHDO Pool: \$1,500,000 will be allocated to the Non-Profit/CHDO pool.
-At least ten percent (10%) \$1,200,000 of the 2017 housing credit ceiling available under Section 42(h)(3)C(ii) will be awarded to a Qualified Non-Profit/CHDO Pool for reservations to qualifying Applications which evidence the material participation of a Qualified Non-Profit organization.
+At least ten percent (10%) \$1,500,000 of the 2018 housing credit ceiling available under Section 42(h)(3)C(ii) will be awarded to a Qualified Non-Profit/CHDO Pool for reservations to qualifying Applications which evidence the material participation of a Qualified Non-Profit organization.
 Any balance remaining after awarding the required 10% will be added to the collapsed general pool after the Rural, Thirty Percent AMI and the General Pools have been awarded.
+Note: QNP/CHDO pool must have a minimum 10% allocation.
+Therefore, funds from the QNP/CHDO pool will not be collapsed into the General Pool.